shie-ld/threads/README.md

 # threads

-Example code from my Java Style Threads Class in C++ blog.
+A java like implementation of posix threads encapsulated cleanly in a single C++ class.

 ## Build